Georgia again certifies election results showing Biden won

 ATLANTA (AP) — Georgia's top elections official on Monday recertified the state's election results after a recount requested by President Donald Trump confirmed once again that Democrat Joe Biden won the state, his office said.

-“We have now counted legally cast ballots three times, and the results remain unchanged,” Secretary of State Brad Raffensperger said during a news conference at the state Capitol.
+“We have now counted legally cast ballots three times, and the results remain unchanged,” Secretary of State Brad Raffensperger said during a news conference at the state Capitol before the results were recertified.

 The recount was the third tally of votes in the presidential race in the state.
 After the initial count following Election Day, Raffensperger selected the presidential race for an audit required by state law.
 The tight margin meant the audit required the roughly 5 million votes in that contest to be recounted by hand, he said.
 That count also affirmed Biden’s victory.